Open-Source Client Portals Compared (2026)

-You don’t always need to pay $100/user/month for a customer portal.
-The category has matured enough that genuinely useful free client portal tiers, open-source customer portal projects, and white-label options exist for businesses willing to trade some convenience for control over costs and branding.
+You don’t always need a conventional paid customer portal.
+The category has matured enough that useful free client portal tiers, open-source customer portal projects, and white-label options exist for businesses willing to trade some convenience for control over costs and branding.

 This guide covers what’s actually free (vs. freemium with hard limits), the open-source projects worth deploying, white-label SaaS that lets you fully brand the experience, and the trade-offs across each path.